Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 The popularity of the SaaS operating model has continued to grow since the early 2000s, driven in part by the rise of cloud computing.
 Advances in cloud computing technology made it possible to deliver software applications over the internet using remote servers, drastically reducing the cost and complexity of deploying and managing SaaS applications.

-3. Mobile-First Approach: With the increased usage and importance of mobile devices, SaaS providers continue to adopt a mobile-first approach, focusing on developing optimised applications for mobile devices and accessible anywhere.
+3. Mobile-first approach: With the increased usage and importance of mobile devices, SaaS providers continue to adopt a mobile-first approach, focusing on developing optimised applications for mobile devices that are accessible anywhere.

 5. Platformisation: SaaS providers have moved beyond providing standalone applications to creating platforms that enable third-party developers to build and deploy their applications on top of the SaaS infrastructure.
 This has opened up new opportunities for innovation, customisation and greater cross-platform integration.